pnlbwh/pnlNipype/pnlNiPypeTutorial.md

 The files `sample-T1-xc.nii.gz` and `sample-T2-xc.nii.gz` will now be in that directory as well, and will be axis aligned and centered.

-Now that you have the axis aligned and centered image, you don’t have any use for older versions of the files.
-To remove some unnecessary files, enter `rm *.json` in the strct directory.
-This removes an artifact of the conversion from `DICOM` to `nii.gz`.

 * **Note:** REMOVING FILES USING RM IS A PERMANENT ACTION AND IF YOU REMOVE FILES THAT YOU NEED, THEY ARE **GONE**.
 Because of this be very careful when you remove files and only remove and only remove files that you are 100% sure you and nobody else will ever need again.
 If you don’t know what it is, do not remove it.
 Also, as a good rule of thumb it is best to never remove files that you did not make because you never know what they could be being used for.
 Basically, the only files we ever remove are ones that are redundant, such as in the example above.

 Right now you are only practicing on a single case, but often you will want to axis align and center many cases at once.
 You can save a lot of time by using a `for` loop in the shell, so when you eventually find yourself in this situation, ask someone to show you how these work.